Palmitoyl Dipeptide-52 ●

 Is Palmitoyl Dipeptide-52 COSMOS-approved?

-It is not a straightforward COSMOS-organic material, and COSMOS-natural acceptance depends on supplier documentation for compliant feedstocks, synthesis route, solvents, and residuals.
-Green Chemistry alignment is partial, since the molecule can use renewable fatty-acid input and is likely more degradable than persistent silicones, but peptide synthesis is solvent- and purification-intensive.
+Not a straightforward COSMOS-organic material.
+COSMOS-natural acceptance depends on supplier documentation for feedstock, synthesis route, solvents and residuals.
+Green Chemistry alignment is partial: renewable fatty-acid input and good expected degradability, offset by a solvent- and purification-intensive peptide synthesis.

 How does Palmitoyl Dipeptide-52 work chemically?